 The man asked Jesus, "What must I do to receive eternal life?"
 How would you answer this question?
 Encourage kids to answer.
 Those are great thoughts.
 Let's hear what Jesus said.
 Invite kids to read Jesus' question in Luke 10:26.
 In response, Jesus said, "What is written in the Law?"
 Why do you think Jesus asked this question?
 Pause for answers.

 Let's see what happened next.
-The man said to Jesus, "Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind'; and, 'Love your neighbor as yourself" (v.
+The man said to Jesus, "'Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind'; and, 'Love your neighbor as yourself" (v.
 27).
 What do you think about the man's answer?
 Interact with answers.
 Jesus told the man he was right!
 God is love, and He wants us to love Him and love others.

 The man wasn't satisfied with the answer Jesus gave.
 He asked Jesus, "Who is my neighbor?" (v.
 29).
-Jesus answered that question with a parable.
-Lay the dark brown felt circle on the floor and lay the light brown "path" down the center.
-Place one pebble on the path and the other three at one end of the path.
-Then share the rest of the parable from Scripture.
+Jesus answered this question with a parable.
+Using the oil pastels, begin to draw on the black butcher paper-starting at the beginning.
+Draw a line representing a path.
+Walk slowly as you storytell, dragging your oil pastel along the paper.

 "A man was going down from Jerusalem to Jericho, when he was attacked by robbers.
 They stripped him of his clothes, beat him and went away, leaving him half dead" (v.
 30).
-Point to the pebble on the path and tell kids it represents the man left half dead.
+Draw a stick figure lying down on the path.

 "A priest happened to be going down the same road, and when he saw the man, he passed by on the other side" (v.
 31).
-"Walk" one of the pebbles down the path, going past the pebble already on the path.
-Leave it at the other end of the path.
+Walk back to the beginning and draw another line as you walk along the butcher paper.
+Continue drawing the line past the stick figure.
+Walk all the way to the end.
+Draw a stick figure at the end of the path, representing the priest.

 "So too, a Levite, when he came to the place and saw the man, passed by on the other side" (v.
 32).
-"Walk" another pebble down the path, again going past the pebble already on the path.
-Leave it at the other end of the path.
+Walk back to the beginning and repeat the same actions, this time drawing a stick figure at the end of the path to represent the Levite.

 "But a Samaritan, as he traveled, came where the man was; and when he saw him, he took pity on him.
 He went to him and bandaged his wounds, pouring on oil and wine.
 Then he put the man on his own donkey, brought him to an inn and took care of him" (vv.
 33-34).
-"Walk" the third pebble down the path.
-When you reach the pebble already lying on the path, pick up both pebbles and carry them to the smaller circle of felt.
-Tell kids this represents the inn.
-Leave the "hurt man" there.
+Walk back to the beginning and repeat the same action.
+When you get to the stick figure lying down, draw another stick figure representing the Samaritan man next to him.
+Draw an arrow from the two figures all of the way to the end.
+Draw a large square representing the inn.
+Draw a stick figure inside of the square, representing the hurt man.

 "The next day he took out two silver coins and gave them to the innkeeper.
 'Look after him,' he said, 'and when I return, I will reimburse you for any extra expense you may have'" (v.
 35).
-Put the third pebble representing the Samaritan along with the coins next to the "hurt man" pebble in the circular piece of felt.
+Draw another stick figure inside the square, representing the Samaritan man.
+Draw a heart between the two stick figures.